-The screening will begin with some general health questions about you and your immediate family.
+The eye disease screening will begin with some general health questions about you and your immediate family.
 It’s important that you answer these questions to the best of your ability so the doctor can properly assist you.
 There will also be a few questions about your vision history specifically to help get an idea of any problems you may be having.

 A few of the questions that we may ask include: